tig-foundation/tig-monorepo/tig-algorithms/advances/evidence_template.md

 > YOUR RESPONSE HERE

-IS THERE NOVELTY IN YOUR METHOD BECAUSE IT IS ENTIRELY NEW ?
+IS THERE NOVELTY IN YOUR METHOD BECAUSE IT IS ENTIRELY NEW?

 > YOUR RESPONSE HERE

-IS THERE NOVELTY IN YOUR METHOD BECAUSE IT IS A NEW COMBINATION OF PRIOR ART ?
+IS THERE NOVELTY IN YOUR METHOD BECAUSE IT IS A NEW COMBINATION OF PRIOR ART?

 > YOUR RESPONSE HERE

-IS THERE NOVELTY IN THE WAY THAT THE METHOD IS APPLIED TO CREATE A TECHNICAL EFFECT ?
+IS THERE NOVELTY IN THE WAY THAT THE METHOD IS APPLIED TO CREATE A TECHNICAL EFFECT?

 > YOUR RESPONSE HERE